 Progesterone balances estrogen, acting as a mild diuretic, stopping endometrial proliferation, thus limiting blood loss, and preventing formation of fibrocystic breast disease by reducing estrogen receptors in the breasts.
 A number of studies in Europe have shown that use of natural progesterone can protect against breast cancer.
 Estrogens stimulate the sympathetic nervous system which can trigger anxiety and irritability unless balanced with progesterone, which stimulates the parasympathetic system, thus having a calming effect.

-Testosterone is important in women for improving bone density, muscle mass and strength, enhancing sex drive, improving skin sebum production, improving mood and decreasing depression and anxiety, and in protection against atherosclerosis. testosterone declines earlier and more quickly in women than in men and blood levels in 40 year olds are less than half that or 21 year olds.
-Increase in physical exeercise can decrease testosterone levels as can a diet high in sugars and in cereal fiber.
+Testosterone is important in women for improving bone density, muscle mass and strength, enhancing sex drive, improving skin sebum production, improving mood and decreasing depression and anxiety, and in protection against atherosclerosis. testosterone declines earlier and more quickly in women than in men and blood levels in 40-year-olds are less than half that or 21-year-olds.
+Increase in physical exercise can decrease testosterone levels as can a diet high in sugars and in cereal fiber.
 Diets high in protein and fat, such as a paleolithic diet, help maintain testosterone and other hormone levels.

 DHEA is a precursor hormone secreted predominantly from the adrenal glands.
 As such, it is affected by stress and strain on the body and levels decline when patients are in a state of adrenal fatigue.
 It has functions in the body helping maintain muscle mass, libido, insulin sensitivity, and it is also converted to other hormones including estrogen, progesterone and testosterone to exert its effects as needed.